Dinner Theatre: “Channeler 2: The Upside Down Moon”

 $12.50 ASU students & Activity Card holders

-University Theatre at Angelo State University will continue the new comic love story “Channeler 2: The Upside Down Moon” for its second 2017 summer dinner theatre production on Saturday, July 29, in the ASU Modular Theatre.
+University Theatre at Angelo State University will premiere the new comic love story “Channeler 2: The Upside Down Moon” for its second 2017 summer dinner theatre production, beginning Thursday, July 27, in the ASU Modular Theatre.

 Written by Dr. Trey Smith of the ASU mathematics faculty, “Channeler 2” is a sequel to Smith’s popular “The Channeler,” which also debuted on the ASU stage.
 However, the sequel is also a stand-alone story for audiences that have not seen the original.